-Originally, Waverly Hills Sanatorium was a two-story frame building, with a hipped roof and half timbering.
-Construction on this building began in 1908, and opened for business on July 26, 1910.
-The building was designed to safely accommodate 40-50 tuberculosis patients.
-At the time, tuberculosis was a very serious disease.
-People who were afflicted with tuberculosis were isolated from the general public and placed in an area where they could rest, stay calm, and have plenty of fresh air.
+Originally, Waverly Hills Sanatorium was a two-story frame building with a hipped roof and half-timbering.
+Construction on this building began in 1908 and opened for business on July 26, 1910.
+The building was designed to accommodate 40-50 tuberculosis patients safely.
+At the time, Tuberculosis was a very serious disease.
+People who were afflicted with Tuberculosis were isolated from the general public and placed in an area where they could rest, stay calm, and have plenty of fresh air.
 Sanatoriums were built on high hills surrounded by peaceful woods to create a serene atmosphere to help the patients recover.

-Waverly Hills had it’s own post office, water treatment facility, grew it’s own fruits and vegetables, raised it's own meat for slaughter and maintained many of the other necessities of everyday life.
-Everyone at Waverly – patients, nurses, doctors and other employees had to say 'goodbye' to everything they knew on the outside world.
+It had its own post office, water treatment facility, grew its own fruits and vegetables, raised it's own meat for slaughter, and maintained many of the other necessities of everyday life.
+Everyone at Waverly – patients, nurses, doctors, and other employees had to say 'goodbye' to everything they knew on the outside world.
 Once you went to Waverly Hills, you became a permanent resident "on the hill."
 Oddly enough, despite that fact, many patients received visits from loved ones on visiting day.
 When the visit was over, the visitors left Waverly and ventured back out into the community.

-The massive, collegiate, gothic style Sanatorium that you see in the 1926 photo (above), remains standing on Waverly Hill, today.
-It could accommodate at least 400 + patients and was considered one of the most modern and well equipped facilities at the time.
+The massive, collegiate, gothic style Sanatorium that you see in the 1926 photo (above) remains standing on Waverly Hill, today.
+It could accommodate at least 400 + patients and be considered one of the most modern and well-equipped facilities at the time.
 Construction of this Sanatorium began in March 1924 and opened for business on October 17, 1926.
-The facility served as a tuberculosis hospital until 1961, when the discovery of an antibiotic that successfully treated and cured TB rendered the facility obsolete.
+The facility served as a tuberculosis hospital until 1961 when the discovery of an antibiotic that successfully treated and cured TB rendered the facility obsolete.
 It was closed down and quarantined, then renovated.
-In 1962, the building reopened as WoodHaven Medical Services, a geriatric facility.
+In 1962, the building reopened as Woodhaven Medical Services, a geriatric facility.
 WoodHaven Medical was closed by the state in 1981.

 WORKING TO RESTORE AN HISTORICAL GEM

 A wondrous medical breakthrough in 1944 was the discovery of an antibiotic that successfully treated and cured Tuberculosis.
-Thousands would no longer have to needlessly die.
+Thousands would no longer have to die needlessly.
 Medical Equipment slowly moved out.
 The halls gradually emptied.
 Its patients, doctors, and loving caretakers were gone.
 But never forgotten.

-Over the next few decades Waverly Hills would fall into more dark times.
+Over the next few decades, Waverly Hills would fall into more dark times.
 Vandalized, damaged, nearly condemned.
-Previous property owners had no desire to maintain the buildings luster, and did little to stop people from slowly destroying her.
+Previous property owners had no desire to maintain the luster of the building and did little to stop people from slowly destroying her.
 It is sad that a place that played such a vital role during this period of history and medical discovery was not only over, but now disrespected.
-But in 2001 Waverly Hills Sanatorium was purchased by historical and paranormal enthusiasts Charles and Tina Mattingly.
+But in 2001, Waverly Hills Sanatorium was purchased by historical and paranormal enthusiasts Charles and Tina Mattingly.
 Since then, there have been many changes and improvements to the building and surrounding property.
-Charles, Tina, and the Waverly Hills Historical Society continue to work tirelessly and devote their lives to restoring the historical gem that is Waverly Hills to it’s once amazing splendor!
+Charles, Tina, and the Waverly Hills Historical Society continue to work tirelessly and devote their lives to restoring the historic gem that is Waverly Hills to its once amazing splendor!